nishithmunda/app-builder/README.md

 # App-builder

 #### Description
-It is a basic demonstaration of no-tool apllication, with drag and drop feature .
+It is a basic demonstaration of no-code apllication, with drag and drop feature .

 #### Libraries
 - react-dnd